Muhtasim-Rasheed/crust-engine/docs/crust-language.md

 - `variable = value`: Assigns a value to a variable.
 Example: `x = 42`.
 Variables can change their datatype at any time.
 - `global variable = value`: Assigns a value to a global variable.
 Global variables can be accessed from any sprite.
 Example: `global score = 0`
 - `function_name(arguments)`: Calls a function with the given arguments.
 Example: `goto("mouse")`
 - `import "file.crst"`: Imports a Crust file.
-The file can contain functions, variables, and other statements.
+The file can contain functions and variables.
+Import statements are defined at the head of the program.
 Example: `import "utils.crst"`

 To assign a list's or object's value, you can use the following syntax: